kcfraser54/Mock-database-data-generator/README.md

 # Mock-database-data-generator

-# Use this program to create excel tables with mock data for a ski resort database.
+This program creates excel tables with mock data for a ski resort database.